 Losing your spouse can turn your world upside down and cause unbearable grief, so it’s entirely understandable that managing your money is the last thing on your mind.
 Give yourself some time to grieve before you evaluate what financial decisions will be in your best interest.

-As with any life-changing event, it is best to seek the advice your trusted financial advisor and tax consultant.
-Answers from A to Z
+As with any life-changing event, it is best to seek the advice of your trusted financial advisor and tax consultant.

 No Individual should assume that any information presented or made available on or through this website should be construed as personalized financial planning or investment advice.
 Personalized financial planning and investment advice can only be rendered after engagement of the firm for services, execution of the required documentation, and receipt of required disclosures.
 Please contact the firm for further information.

 “Ranking and/or recognition by unaffiliated ratings services and/or publications should not be construed by a client or prospective client as a guarantee that he/she will experience a certain level of results if the firm is engaged, or continues to be engaged, to provide investment advisory services, nor should it be construed as a current or past endorsement of the firm by any of its clients.
 Rankings published by magazines, and others, generally base their selections exclusively on information voluntarily submitted, prepared and submitted by the recognized adviser.”